 Participate in the program from anywhere.
 Our online learning platform combines live, interactive video instruction with breakout sessions, panel discussions, and expert Q&A.

 This program is designed for people who are new to managing staff or have been in their roles for two to three years, without formal leadership training.
-It is also geared to those who are soon to be promoted into management roles.
+It's also geared to those who are soon to be promoted into management roles.

 Queen’s Executive Education is pleased to offer a limited number of discounted seats in every program to employees of Canadian registered charities.
-Check your eligibility.
+Check your eligibility to receive a registered charity discount

 This program will help new leaders learn the ropes of leading and managing employees: